-Post-Baccalaureate courses are designed for individuals who have a bachelor’s degree or higher (in any area) from an accredited university and would like to become a teacher.
+Post-Baccalaureate courses are designed for those individuals who have a bachelor’s degree or higher (in any area) from an accredited university and are interesting in becoming a teacher.

 Students in the current Special Education Educator Preparation Program completing after Dec.
 31, 2015, will be required to follow new program requirements as mandated by the Arizona Department of Education (ADE).
 The Cross-Categorical Certificate will no longer be available through ADE after this date.
 All students in the Cross-Categorical Program will be reassigned into the Special Education Mild to Moderate certification program.
 A Rio Salado Educator Preparation Program (EPP) staff member will contact individual students regarding the impact to their specific program plan.